takashibinns/tableau-cloudformation-sample/README.md

 * __Downloading Tableau Server Installer__: It can take 5-10 minutes just to download the installer from Tableau's server
 * __Installing Tableau Server__: It can take 20-30 minutes for the installer to run, and complete the install
 * __Restoring from backup__: This part usually takes the longest, as it depends on how large your backups are.
 Small backups can take less than 10 minutes, but larger backup can take several hours.

 ___

+If you wish to adjust the automatic backup schedule, this can be done in the Cloudformation template.
+Line 198 contains the cron script that executes the backup.
+The default schedule is 10 5 * * 7, which equates to 5:10am every sunday morning (weekly).
+If you want a different schedule, you can adjust it here.
+If you're not familiar with CRON syntax, check out [this guide](https://crontab.guru/#10_5_*_*_7)

+___